AI-Collaboratory/jupyterhub-ansible/README.md

     cp group_vars/all/secret.template group_vars/all/secret.yml

 Fill in the missing variables in `group_vars/all/secret.yml`.
-See [Jupyterhub Getting Started](https://jupyterhub.readthedocs.org/en/latest/getting-started.html) for more details.
+See [Jupyterhub Getting Started](https://jupyterhub.readthedocs.org/en/latest/getting-started.html) and the [oauthenicator documentation](https://github.com/jupyter/oauthenticator) for more details.

 ## Run